 Sukhumvit (สุขุมวิท)

-Sukhumvit’s rooftop scene is louder and younger than Silom’s.
+Sukhumvit’s rooftop scene runs louder and younger than Silom’s.
 The BTS access is easier, the prices are slightly lower, and the crowds are more mixed between expats, locals, and travelers staying along the soi network.
 Two venues here are worth the detour for different reasons.

 Octave Rooftop Lounge at Marriott Hotel Sukhumvit